Northwest Iceland

 Hofsós Infinity Pool

-Award-winning swimming pool perched on the coast with stunning panoramic views of the fjord.
+Swimming pool on the coast with wide views of the fjord.

 Víðimýrarkirkja Turf Church

-One of Iceland's last surviving turf churches, dating to 1834, beautifully maintained at Víðimýri.
+One of Iceland's last surviving turf churches, dating to 1834, at Víðimýri.

 Tindastóll Mountain